ilievskizoran/up-banking-apps-script/README.md

 Hit the save icon and name your project.

-## Retrieve data and insert it in a cell.
+## Retrieve data and insert it in a cell

 Copy the function below into the editor to define it as a new function for apps script.\
 Be sure to replace the value for `UP_TOKEN` with your personal access token.